AvijitSharma123/Behance_Project/README.md

 # <span style="color:rgb(255, 174, 0)">Conclusion: </span>
 We are very thankful for the support of my teammates and instructor for the completion of project in due time.
-We will looks forward to add some feature and functionality which we left in this project for future expensions.
+We will look forward to add some feature and advance functionality which we left in this project due to time constraints.

 # <span style="color:rgb(255, 170, 0)"> Thank Your For Reading </span>